digitalfondue/basicxlsx/README.md

 The api is minimalistic, basically you only need to choose Workbook type (streaming or not), define your styles, define the data and write the workbook to an OutputStream.

+If you use it as a module, remember to add requires `ch.digitalfondue.basicxlsx;` in your module-info.

 ## Example